 The Office of Dietary Supplements recommend that adults get 600 international units, or 15 micrograms (mcg), of vitamin D daily.
 However, many people fall below this requirement.
 In fact, statistics show that over 1 billion people worldwide have a vitamin D deficiency.

 Some natural ways to get more vitamin D include consuming:

 - fish, such as salmon or swordfish

 - fortified orange juice

-If you choose to supplement with vitamin D, be careful.
-Vitamin D is fat-soluble and can build up in fat tissue at dangerous levels if you get too much.
-Ingesting too much can lead to too much calcium in the blood, leading to fatigue or kidney problems.
-If you do take a supplement, be sure to take it with a meal that has fat so it will be absorbed.
+When supplementing with vitamin D, people should take caution.
+Vitamin D is fat-soluble and can build up in fat tissue at dangerous levels.
+Ingesting vitamin D in excess can lead to too much calcium in the blood, which can cause fatigue and kidney problems.

 B-complex vitamins are important for regulating metabolism and maintaining the central nervous system.
-But they're also essential for healthy skin and hair.
-Some dietitians claim that the more popular B vitamins - such as B-12 - can help strengthen and condition hair.
+Some dietitians claim that popular B vitamins such as B-12 can help strengthen and condition the hair.